sudosu404/tailnet-lib/docs/content/docs/serverconfig.md

 tailscale:
   providers:
     default: # name of the provider
-      authkey: your-authkey # define authkey here
+      authKey: your-authkey # define authkey here
-      authkeyfile: "" # use this to load authkey from file.
+      authKeyFile: "" # use this to load authkey from file.
 If this is defined, Authkey is ignored
-      controlurl: https://controlplane.tailscale.com # use this to override the default control URL
+      controlUrl: https://controlplane.tailscale.com # use this to override the default control URL
-  datadir: /data/
+  dataDir: /data/
 http:
   hostname: 0.0.0.0
   port: 8080
 log:
   level: info # set logging level info, error or trace
   json: false # set to true to enable json logging
-proxyaccesslog: true # set to true to enable container access log
+proxyAccessLog: true # set to true to enable container access log
 ```

-### Log section
+### log section

 #### level